CVE-2026-44592: CWE-306: Missing Authentication for Critical Function in wavelens gradient

 Mitigation Recommendations

-Upgrade wavelens gradient to version 1.1.1 or later where this vulnerability is fixed.
-Since no official patch link or advisory is provided, verify the update availability from the vendor or trusted sources.
-Until patched, restrict network access to the /proto endpoint to trusted users only to prevent unauthorized worker registration.
+Upgrade to wavelens gradient version 1.1.1 or later, where this vulnerability is fixed.
+Since no official patch link or advisory is provided, verify the upgrade from the vendor's official sources.
+Until upgraded, consider disabling or restricting access to the /proto endpoint or setting GRADIENT_DISCOVERABLE to false if feasible to prevent unauthorized worker registration.

 CVE-2026-44592: CWE-306: Missing Authentication for Critical Function in wavelens gradient